At U.S. hearing, Kavanaugh accuser '100 percent' certain he assaulted her

 While Mitchell sought to probe Ford’s account including any gaps in her story, her questioning seemed disjointed.
 She took turns with the Democratic senators to ask questions in five minute segments, disrupting her flow.

-“The first thing that struck me from your statement this morning was that you are terrified.
-And I just wanted to let you know, I’m very sorry.
-That’s not right,” Mitchell said.

-Supreme Court appointments must be confirmed by the Senate, and Trump’s fellow Republicans control the chamber by a narrow 51-49 margin.
+Supreme Court appointments must be confirmed by the Senate.
+The Republicans control the Senate by a narrow 51-49 margin.
 That means that a handful of moderate Republican senators who have not announced whether or not they support Kavanaugh could determine his fate.

+One of them, Senator Lisa Murkowski, told Reuters: “I find Dr. Ford’s testimony to be credible.”

 The committee could vote on Kavanaugh’s confirmation on Friday, with a final Senate vote early next week.